QTSumm: Query-Focused Summarization over Tabular Data: Experiments

+We evaluate the following three types of state-of-the-art baseline systems\footnote{We released the model weights of evaluated fine-tuned models at HuggingFace (\url{https://huggingface.co/yale-nlp/{model_name}-finetuned-qtsumm}).} on \ours:

-\subsection{Text Generation Models}
+\subsubsection{Text Generation Models}

-In this approach, we modeled \ours as an end-to-end, sequence-to-sequence task, and applied following three popular text generation models. \textbf{BART}~\cite{lewis-etal-2020-bart} is a pre-trained denoising autoencoder with transformer-based architecture and shows effectiveness in NLG tasks. \textbf{T5}~\cite{2020t5} demonstrates effectiveness in NLG tasks by treating all natural language problems as text-to-text tasks during pre-training stage. \textbf{Flan-T5}~\cite{Chung2022ScalingIL} enhances T5 by scaling instruction fine-tuning and demonstrates better human-like reasoning abilities than the T5 model.
+\textbf{BART}~\cite{lewis-etal-2020-bart} is a pre-trained denoising autoencoder with transformer-based architecture and shows effectiveness in NLG tasks. \textbf{T5}~\cite{2020t5} demonstrates effectiveness in NLG tasks by treating all NL problems as text-to-text tasks during pre-training stage. \textbf{Flan-T5}~\cite{Chung2022ScalingIL} enhances T5 by scaling instruction fine-tuning and demonstrates better human-like reasoning abilities than the T5.

-\subsection{Table-to-Text Generation Models}
+\subsubsection{Table-to-Text Generation Models}

 \textbf{TAPEX}~\cite{liu2022tapex} continues pre-training the BART model by using a large-scale corpus of synthetic SQL query execution data.
-It shows better table understanding and reasoning abilities. \textbf{ReasTAP}~\cite{zhao-etal-2022-reastap} enhances the table understanding and reasoning abilities of BART by pre-training on a synthetic Table QA corpus. \textbf{PLOG}~\cite{liu-etal-2022-plog} continues pre-training text generation models on a table-to-logic-form generation task (i.e., T5 model), improving the faithfulness of table-to-text generation. \textbf{UnifiedSKG}~\cite{UnifiedSKG} unifies and multi-tasks structured knowledge grounding with text-to-text language models (i.e., T5), achieving high performance on various table-to-text tasks.
+It shows better table understanding and reasoning abilities. \textbf{ReasTAP}~\cite{zhao-etal-2022-reastap} enhances the table understanding and reasoning abilities of BART by pre-training on a synthetic Table QA corpus. \textbf{OmniTab}~\cite{jiang-etal-2022-omnitab} uses the same backbone as TAPEX, and is further pre-trained on collected natural and synthetic Table QA examples.

-\subsection{Large Language Models}
+\subsubsection{Large Language Models}

-\textbf{GPT-3}~\cite{gpt-3, wei2022chain} is a powerful large language model which is capable of generating human-like text and performing a wide range of NLP tasks in a zero- or few-shot setting.